aliSalehAbdulhadi/Daily/README.md

  5- Dark and light mode.
  6- the ability to edit, complete and delete tasks.
  7- Drag and drop tasks to re-arrange their order or to complete them.
- 8- Able to select task types.
+ 8- Able to select task type.

 ## Deployed on Vercel